Skip to Main Site Navigation Skip to Content Skip to Footer

 Friedrich Schiller once said that "the human being only plays when they are in the fullest sense of the word a human being, and they are only fully a human being when they play."
 In this course, we will explore the philosophical, ethical, educational, psychological, and cultural aspects of playing sports and games.
 Besides exploring several theories of both the capacities required for play and the benefits of it, we will explore the contrasts between play and work, competition and cooperation, the physical and the mental, reason and imagination, the individual and the team, and the real and the virtual.
 We will look a variety of issues that come up in play, sport, and gaming, including issues of gender and sexuality, technology, fairness and cheating, violence and safety, and freedom and rule-following.
 We will explore the value and purpose of play and sport across cultures and across time, looking at its religious and ritual origins to its economic and entertainment goals.

 This LAC 100 seminar offers to ethically reflect on what it means to be exiled in our global age, where interconnectedness rules but where wars and natural disasters produce displaced persons, migrants, etc. We will investigate different facets of the exilic condition (immigration and exile in a foreign land, in one’s country, in oneself, in one's body/gender/sexuality).
-In addition to being exposed to non-US outlooks on the world, and gain awareness of global cultures and globalization, students will develop sophisticated critical thinking and ethical reasoning skills to learn to both assess what caused an individual's or group's exilic status, as well as whether it was preventable and what its possible consequences may be, and also comprehend our (and our community's and government's) responsibility and propose solutions to remedy the situation.
+Through the discussion of the primary material (films, short stories, and a novel) and group activities, conjoined with the exchanges guest speakers will allow, students will develop sophisticated critical thinking and ethical reasoning skills to learn to both assess what caused an individual's or group's exilic status, as well as whether it was preventable and what its possible consequences may be, and also comprehend our (and our community's and government's) responsibility and propose solutions to remedy the situation.
+In addition to being exposed to non-US outlooks on the world, and gain awareness of global cultures and globalization, students will develop communication skills as they collaborate, partake in discussions, and present arguments to each other for criticism.
 This class will help develop ethical reasoning, critical thinking, and communication skills students will fine-tune in other Eastern classes and will use in their lives as privileged citizens of a wealthy country involved in the world's global workings.

 This dynamic and engaging course is designed to immerse students in the captivating worlds of digital art and media literacy.
 In an era where visual communication dominates, this course equips students with essential skills and knowledge to create, critically analyze, and navigate digital art, graphic design, and multimedia content.
 Students will be well-equipped to navigate the digital landscape as informed consumers and creators, prepared to excel in various academic and professional pursuits.
 Whether pursuing careers in the arts, journalism, marketing, or any field, the skills learned in this course will be invaluable in today's digital age.